Written by Slawomir (“Swavak”) Gromadzki, MPH

 Deficiency of digestive enzymes such as Lactase (required to digest Lactose from milk and dairy products) and also insufficient production of stomach acid (HCl) may lead to malabsorption of nutrients and numerous health conditions including constipation, bloating, abdominal pain, nausea, heartburn, skin problems, tiredness, fatigue, underweight, overweight, allergies or food intolerances.

-Addition of Lactase enzyme in Digeston Plus may bring relief to people suffering from lactose intolerance, which is another very common problem.
+Addition of Lactase enzyme may bring relief to people suffering from lactose intolerance, which is another very common problem.
 It is caused by the deficiency of lactase which is required to digest lactose (sugar) from milk.
 As a result lactose can’t be fully digested whenever dairy products are consumed and it leads to various unpleasant symptoms such as bloating, gas, wind, cramps, nausea and diarrhoea.

 J. Li, W. Zhang, C. Wang, Q. Yu, R. Dai, X. Pei, Lactococcus Lactis Expressing Food-grade β-galatosidase Alleviates Lactose Intolerance Symptoms in Post-weaning Balb/c Mice.
 Applied Microbiology and Biotechnology 2012DOIs00253-012-3977-4.